danbev/learning-assembly/README.md

 Also, when the function returns the parameters are still on the stack which might not be expected but the calling function.
-What you should do it reset the stack to the state before the call, when there were now parameters on the stack.
+What you should do is reset the stack to the state before the call, when there were now parameters on the stack.
 You can do this by adding 4,8,12 (what ever the size and number of parameters are).